HCR-GH/MemoriesInPlace/README.md

  It will be made to look nicer in due course!

- Memories in Place is being created as part of my PhD research at Newcastle University in collaboration with [Remebering the Past](https://www.rememberingthepast.co.uk/)
+ Memories in Place is being created as part of my PhD research at Newcastle University in collaboration with [Remembering the Past](https://www.rememberingthepast.co.uk/)